Yellow economic circle: Impact of the national security law

-Analysis

-Conceptualisation

-The idea of the yellow economic circle stems from the concept of Identity Economics suggested by George A. Akerlof, winner of the Nobel Memorial Prize in Economic Sciences in 2001, and Rachel E. Kranton.
-Under the prototype model of economic interaction, people tend to incorporate their identity into a general model of behaviour which then influences their economic habits.
-When a person learns a set of values, they will internalise those values and conform with the behaviour of the people with that same identity.
-Applying this theory to contemporary Hong Kong society, people supporting the pro-democracy camp tend to have a strong sense of belonging to this political identity, and they will thus only spend money on shops that share the same values.

 Effectiveness

 Kay Lam, a political analyst, stated that the yellow economic circle is the result of people's political awakening triggered by the social movement.
-Through boycotting businesses affiliated with the Communist Part of China and supporting local entrepreneurs, a counter-political pressure will be generated that compels business owners to think carefully before participating in pro-government propaganda.
+Through boycotting businesses affiliated with the Chinese Communist Party and supporting local entrepreneurs, a counter-political pressure will be generated that compels business owners to think carefully before participating in pro-government propaganda.
 According to the owner of a dried seafood shop, by setting up a local economic circle, Hong Kong businesses can prove to others that they do not need help from the Chinese Communist Party.
 Political scientist Kenneth Chan commented that the yellow economic circle is "a form of protest in daily life which breeds a sense of self-determination and solidarity against the government".
+Others argued that " consumer activism has helped revive small businesses, which have more autonomy to express their political opinions."

 At least 71 restaurants or bakeries from Maxim's Catering Group were forced to suspend their operations for five or more days in a row in November 2019.

-Economists state that the yellow circle is unlikely to impact Hong Kong's main industries of finance, tourism, trading and logistics, which currently are strongly linked to mainland China.
+Economists have stated that the yellow circle is unlikely to impact Hong Kong's main industries of finance, tourism, trading and logistics, which currently are strongly linked to mainland China.

 Reactions

 Positive

 Joshua Wong, the secretary general of Demosistō, stated that the yellow economic circle may be a chance for Hong Kong to restructure its economy.
-He pointed out that Hong Kong relies highly on the consumption of luxury products by Mainland Chinese tourists, which may be unhealthy for the Hong Kong economy in the long term.
+He pointed out that Hong Kong relies highly on the consumption of luxury products by mainland Chinese tourists, which may be unhealthy for the Hong Kong economy in the long term.
 However, the yellow economic circle may restructure the economy of Hong Kong to focus more on local consumption.

-Alan Leong, the chairperson of the Civic Party, commented that the yellow economic circle has great economic potential and has been a significant contribution to the 2019–2020 Hong Kong protests, for example in aiding the pro-democracy parties in promotion for the Legislative Council election.
+Alan Leong, the chairperson of the Civic Party, commented that the yellow economic circle had great economic potential and contributed significantly to the 2019–2020 Hong Kong protests, for example, promoting pro-democracy parties' campaigns in the lead up to the later popstponed 2020 Legislative Council election.